 We will be taking submissions from 15 May 2018 to 1 October 2018.
 The national panel of judges will deliberate, following which a winner will be announced on 1 November 2018.

 1. Applicants must be enrolled in a course of secondary or tertiary education or otherwise a postgraduate course of practical training required for qualification in any given vocation/profession.
 All members of a team submission must meet this requirement.

 (a) must be capable of being read/viewed/engaged with online

 (b) must be original content and not published anywhere else

 Failure to comply with the Rules will result in disqualification.

-Global Mobility Immigration Lawyers will retain exclusive rights to the content of all submissions, which will be published at our discretion.
+Global Mobility Immigration Lawyers will retain exclusive rights to the content and final form of all submissions, which will be published at our discretion.

 Global Mobility Immigration Lawyers

 Rialto South Tower

 All submission(s) should include the following information for the applicant (or each applicants for team submissions):